 Yoga is more than a physical exercise.
+It is a mind-body practice.
 Yoga means “union” and leads to an integration of mind and body.

 Yoga facilitates change based on the principles of reflection, integration and awakening.
 Central to the practice is vision and transformation.
 There are many aspects to yoga.
 The yoga most commonly referred to and taught in most yoga classes is the physical practice of yoga, or hatha yoga.
 Hatha yoga traditionally consists of practising physical postures (referred to as asanas).
 There are many different asanas (postures), some are practised while standing, others when seated.
 Another aspect of yoga is pranayama (working with the breath) which are exercises which work on breathing.
 There are now a multitude of different styles of hatha yoga being taught.
 Classes at Yoga Point:

 Accessible Yoga / Yoga for Mobility and Strength

 This class is designed to promote improved mobility and strength for living well daily.
 The classes include mindfulness and relaxation as well as yoga postures, with modifications where needed.
 Yinka’s classes are suitable for anyone who wants to improve their health and wellbeing; including those with muscle and joint pain, back pain and arthritis.
 This class is also good for who feel they would like to learn more about their body and develop a yoga practice which will improve strength and balance as well as flexibility.
 There is an option to use a chair if needed.

 Bodypositive yoga is about making yoga accessible for all.
 It is a belief that everyBODY is a yoga body.
 The goal is to inspire individuals, regardless of their size, shape, gender, ethnicity or level of ability to experience yoga and its numerous benefits.
 Donna Noble is a passionate advocate of body positive yoga, working to make yoga more accessible and diverse.